| |

 Various solutions are explored so that the best possible agreement

 can be reached.
-Mediators may offer suggestions and help couples
+Mediators may offer suggestions and help individuals

-develop options, but the final agreement is up to the couple.
+develop options, but the final agreement is up to the parties involved.

 for divorce and can draft the couple's agreement into a Marital